Should We Wait and See Where the Euro Is Headed, Given That Its Downside Is Limited by an Improvement in the German PMI?

 - France: Consumer Confidence Index

-In the U.S. currency market yesterday, the U.S. dollar fell against the euro despite the fact that the preliminary October PMI (Purchasing Managers' Index) released yesterday showed an improvement in the composite index from 54.0 in the previous month to 54.3, with both the services and manufacturing sectors exceeding their previous readings.The EUR/USD pair rose from 1.0770 to 1.0829.
+In the U.S. currency market yesterday, the U.S. dollar fell against the euro despite the fact that the preliminary October PMI (Purchasing Managers’ Index) figures released yesterday showed the composite index improving to 54.3 from 54.0 the previous month, with both the services and manufacturing sectors exceeding their previous readings.The EUR/USD pair rose from 1.0770 to 1.0829.
 On the hourly chart, the price moved from below the 20-period moving average (MA) to above it.
 On the daily chart, the price is already trading above the 20-period MA.